 Variations: One of the marvellous things about Thai cuisine is that it has a wonderful combination of sweet, sour, salt and hot flavours.
 Some Thai green curry recipes incorporate a couple of tablespoons of palm sugar (brown sugar can be substituted if palm sugar isn’t available) to the sauce.
 If you have a sweet tooth you can add it in as an option, although we don’t as we tend to prefer the sour flavours that the lime offers.
 This recipe is very flexible in terms of you being able to tailor it to your own palette: the coconut milk gives you sweetness (but you can add sugar if you want more), the curry paste gives heat, the fish sauce provides salt and the lime gives the sour flavours – perfect seasoning.

-Moo Larb is the perfect dish for a hot summer’s day.
+Lao larb, also known as moo larb, is the perfect dish for a hot summer’s day.
 It’s incredibly easy to make and really refreshing.
-It’s kind of a meat salad which hails from South East Asia; we first tried it in Lao but have also eaten it in Thailand, and quickly became hooked.
+It’s kind of a meat salad which hails from South East Asia; we first tried it in Lao , where it holds the status of national dish, but we have also eaten it in Thailand, and quickly became hooked.
 Even better, all the ingredients are really easy to find in our home country.
 There’s a tiny bit of preparation needed prior to assembling the dish, so worth thinking about making it ahead of time.
-The following recipe will easily feed four as a starter or two hungry people.
+The following recipe will feed four as a starter or two hungry people.

 300g pork mince.
-Chicken mince also works really well and quorn mince provides a nice vegetarian alternative.
-Lamb isn’t recommended as it’s quite fatty and the fat tends to congeal a little which doesn’t provide a very nice texture.
+(The ‘moo’ of moo larb is pork.)
+Chicken mince also works really well and quorn mince or mushrooms can provides a vegetarian alternative.
+Lamb isn’t recommended as it’s quite fatty and the fat tends to congeal a little when it cools, which doesn’t provide a very nice texture.

 1 large red onion (or 2 small)